Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 ### **Foreign Key Setup**

-In Knex, foreign key restrictions don't automatically work.
+In Knex, foreign key restrictions don’t automatically work.
 Whenever using foreign keys in your schema, add the following code to your knexfile.
 This will prevent users from entering bad data into a foreign key column.

 ### **Migrations**

-Let's look at how we might track our farms and ranchers using Knex.
-In our migration file's up function, we would want to create two tables:
+Let’s look at how we might track our farms and ranchers using Knex.
+In our migration file’s up function, we would want to create two tables:

 Note that the foreign key can only be created *after* the reference table.